BlockscapeNetwork/signctrl/docs/guides/upgrade.md

 > :warning: **IMPORTANT WARNING** :warning:
 >
 > **Before you restart** a node, please perform due diligence when porting over the node's `rank` value.
 > 1) It's possible that the rank specified in the `config.toml` doesn't match the validators **current** rank anymore.
 Please, check the logs to see which rank the validator is currently at.
-You'll need a minimum log level of INFO for this.
+You'll need a minimum log level of INFO for this. //Is this really important, shouldn't it still work with the initial values?
 > 2) Make sure that, in the meantime while the node was stopped, there have been no rank updates that might cause the node's rank to become obsolete before it is started.

 ## Rolling Update